sudo97/Roku-IPTV/README.md

 I will be forking this working/somewhat stable version over to a development repo to make some major changes to move forward with multiple playlist slots, etc.

-Have fun! and please keep it FREE! w/no-ads.
+Have fun!
+Join the RokuMania group! for future projects.